rmacuna/Crown/README.md

   </div>

 ```
-  Ass you see, modals requires a header a body and a footer in order to get a formated modal, you can do also:
+  Ass you see, modals uses a header a body and a footer in order to get a formated modal, you can use the modal without these three components, but i'ts not recommended.
+Here's another actions:

-  * Add a close icon that works adding ``<i class="material-icons close">close</i>
+  * Add a close icon that works adding ``<i class="material-icons close">close</i> ``
-  * Sizing the modal adding small, medium and big class
+  * Modify the size of the modal by adding small, medium or big class
   * Add an scroll content by adding the class ``scroll-content``
   * Coloring the head, body and footer adding the color class
   * Add ``dark-bg``to get a dark modal